-Estimate the number and type of families that will benefit from the proposed activities 69 LMI households will benefit from this project.
+Estimate the number and type of families that will benefit from the proposed activities 7 LMI households will benefit from this project.

 Location Description City of Great Falls

 Planned Activities Allocate HOME Investment Partnerships Program (HOME) funds towards new construction and homeownership.
 HOME funds will be granted to continue the City's mission to improve and grow the community's affordable housing stock.
-HOME funding can be utilized towards building, buying, and/or rehabilitating affordable housing for rent or homeownership or providing direct rental assistance to lowincome people.
+HOME funding can be utilized towards building, buying, and/or rehabilitating affordable housing for rent or homeownership or providing direct rental assistance to low-income people.
+CDBG will be used for acquisition of properties for the goal of developing affordable housing.

-7 Project Name 2021 HOME-NeighborWorks Direct Assistance to Homebuyers
+7 Project Name 2022 HOME-NeighborWorks Direct Assistance to Homebuyers

 Target Area City of Great Falls

 Goals Supported Affordable Housing

 Needs Addressed Affordable Housing

-Funding HOME: \$325,584
+Funding HOME: \$325,000

-Description NeighborWorks Great Falls will utilize HOME program income to provide direct assistance to first-time homebuyers in the form of downpayment assistance, closing costs, or gap financing (OIP).
+Description NeighborWorks Great Falls will utilize HOME program income to provide direct assistance to first-time homebuyers in the form of down payment assistance, closing costs, or gap financing (OIP).
 Any activity providing direct assistance through this project will be required to utilize the Recapture Provision as outlined in the AAP and Program Income Plan.

 Target Date 6/30/2022

 Estimate the number and type of families that will benefit from the proposed activities 7 LMI families will benefit from the proposed activity.

 Location Description City of Great Falls

-Planned Activities NeighborWorks Great Falls will utilize HOME program income to provide direct assistance to first-time homebuyers in the form of downpayment assistance, closing costs, or gap financing (OIP).
+Planned Activities NeighborWorks Great Falls will utilize HOME program income to provide direct assistance to first-time homebuyers in the form of down payment assistance, closing costs, or gap financing (OIP).
 Any activity providing direct assistance through this project will be required to utilize the Recapture Provision as outlined in the AAP and Program Income Plan.

-8 Project Name 2021 HOME CHDO Project
+8 Project Name 2022 HOME CHDO Project

 Target Area City of Great Falls

 Goals Supported Affordable Housing

 Needs Addressed Affordable Housing

-Funding HOME: \$42,524
+Funding HOME: \$47,963

 Description 15% set-aside for HOME CHDO Project

 Target Date 6/30/2022

 Estimate the number and type of families that will benefit from the proposed activities At least 1 LMI household will benefit from this project.

 Location Description City of Great Falls

 Planned Activities Activities to increase affordable housing stock.

-9 Project Name 2021 GFDA Job Creation
+9 Project Name 2022 GFDA Job Creation

 Target Area City of Great Falls

 Goals Supported Economic Development

 Needs Addressed Economic Development

 Funding CDBG: \$166,000

 Description All Economic Development Activities this Program Year will be carried out by GFDA through the administration of their already established CDBG Revolving Loan Fund for the purpose of job creation and retention for low to moderate income households.
 This program operates on program income from CDBG.

 Target Date 6/30/2022

 Estimate the number and type of families that will benefit from the proposed activities 5 LMI jobs created/retained.

 Location Description City of Great Falls

 Planned Activities All Economic Development Activities this Program Year will be carried out by GFDA through the administration of their already established CDBG Revolving Loan Fund for the purpose of job creation and retention for low to moderate income households.
 This program operates on program income from CDBG.

-10 Project Name 2021 CDBG/HOME Administration
+10 Project Name 2022 CDBG/HOME Administration

 Target Area City of Great Falls

 Goals Supported Planning and Administration

 Needs Addressed Planning and Administration

-Funding CDBG: \$162,121 HOME: \$28,349
+Funding CDBG: \$152,859 HOME: \$31,975

 Description City staff to administer, manage, and monitor CDBG and HOME funded activities.

 Target Date 6/30/2022

 Estimate the number and type of families that will benefit from the proposed activities n/a - City staff to administer, manage, and monitor CDBG and HOME funded activities.

 Location Description City of Great Falls

 Planned Activities City staff to administer, manage, and monitor CDBG and HOME funded activities.